NishiyaKN/obsidian/500 OCI/4 - Compute/4 Compute.md

 - Uses a combinations of
 	 - Secure Boot: ensures every component in the boot process has avalid signature
 	- Measured Boot: tracks boot measures
-	- TPM: security cyhip used by Measured Boot to store boot measurements
+	- TPM: security chip used by Measured Boot to store boot measurements